yotarazona/scikit-eo/plot/plot.md

 )
 ```

-Plotting an image in RGB.
+Plotting a satellite image in RGB.

 This function allows to plot an satellite image in RGB channels.